 In the base case we assumed that CFTR modifiers would result in 50% of the annual declines in ppFEV1 as for best supportive care, after the first two years without any decline.
-In this scenario analysis we varied that assumption from 0% (i.e., no declines in ppFEV1 over the individuals lifetime) to 100% (i.e., the same annual declines as those on best supportive care after the first two years on drug) (Table 4.11).
-For CF individuals with a gating mutation, the incremental cost-effectiveness ratio for ivacaftor was \$733,900 per QALY when we assumed that there was no long-term decline in ppFEV1 (i.e., the drug increased ppFEV1 at the start of therapy and individuals' lung function remained constant for the remainder of their lifetime).
+In this scenario analysis we varied that assumption from 0% (i.e., no declines in ppFEV1 over an individual's lifetime) to 100% (i.e., the same annual declines as those on best supportive care after the first two years on drug) (Table 4.11).
+For CF individuals with a gating mutation, the incremental cost-effectiveness ratio for Kalydeco was \$620,400 per QALY when we assumed that there was no long-term decline in ppFEV1 (i.e., the drug increased ppFEV1 at the start of therapy and individuals' lung function remained constant for the remainder of their lifetime).
+Similar declines in ICERs were found with other drugs and populations (Table 4.11).